phthom/IBMCloudPrivate/6-TerraformLab.md

 To avoid a common error `Error retrieving SSH key: SOAP-ENV:Client: Bad Request (HTTP 200)`, then on your **laptop** :

-Go to your personal directory and visualize this file : `more ~/.softlayer` The
+Go to your personal directory and visualize this file :

+`more ~/.softlayer`

 ```console
 # more .softlayer
 [softlayer]